kingster/Way2SMS-API/README.md

 Send SMS Via Way2SMS from PHP.

-Tested Working with Way2SMS UI Version 4.
-Supports upto 140 Characters
+<del>Tested Working with Way2SMS UI Version 4.
+Supports upto 140 Characters</del>
+UPDATE: Way2SMS has added a Captcha Verification.
+Will update when I can find a workaround.

 How to